 Intended learning outcomes: Explain Just-in-Time and Jidoka: Increasing productivity through reduction of overburdening, unevenness, and useless effort, or waste.
 Describe characteristic features for simple and effective planning & control techniques of repetitive manufacturing.

-6.1.1 Just-in-Time and Jidoka — Increasing Productivity through Reduction of Muri (Overburdening), Mura (Unevenness), and Muda (Useless Effort or Waste)
+6.1.1 The Toyota Production System (TPS): Increasing Productivity through Reduction of Muri (Overburdening), Mura (Unevenness), and Muda (Useless Effort or Waste)

 6.1.2 Characteristic Features for Simple and Effective Planning & Control Techniques of Repetitive Manufacturing